Resolutions are great, but they tend to suggest you've done something wrong.

 "Cultivate a supportive network of friends or family members who are also health-conscious," Dr. Marshall says.

 For instance, if your goal is to exercise more often, find a workout partner.
+Tapping into advice from health mentors or your health role models can motivate and support your journey.

 - American College of Cardiology: “Physical Activity Guidelines for Americans”